 Overseas cash withdrawals or purchases incur additional charges to those made in the UK.

-We don’t charge a monthly fee for this credit card but we do charge a balance transfer fee of 2.75% (minimum £5) on any balance transfers made during the introductory period.
+We don’t charge a monthly fee for this credit card and there is no balance transfer fee on any balance transfers made during the introductory period.
 We can change the fees (including the monthly fee and amending the balance transfer fees) and interest rates on your card.
 We'll let you know in advance if we plan to do this.

 Any introductory rate we offer you starts from the date your account is opened.